 Does my dental contract include billing for medical services?Yes, under your dental contract you can bill for both dental and medical services.
 When billing for a medical service use a CMS 1500 form.

 When do I bill for medical instead of dental?For some procedures, the line between medical and dental isn’t always clear.
 We’ll review the submitted claim to determine if the service is payable under the medical or dental plan.
 If it’s

 a tooth- or gum-related tumor or cyst, it’s often payable under dental.
 If it’s a lip-, tongue-, or cheek-related procedure, it’s often payable under medical.
 Sending an operative or pathology report is helpful when we review these types of claims

 Do you allow composite fillings on posterior teeth?Many of our dental plans consider posterior composite fillings on 2nd or 3rd molars as cosmetic and will be reduced to the corresponding amalgam allowance, but this can vary – contact

 our customer service to confirm or verify benefits online.

 View more frequently asked questions.

-For help with getting a copy of your fee schedule, to change your office tax ID, or to notify us of an ownership change, call our Provider Relations team at 877-342-2528 option 4 or email us at email@example.com.
+For help with getting a copy of your fee schedule, changing your office tax ID, or notifying us of an ownership change, please email us.
+To complete your email request as quickly as possible, we do

 For further information on fee schedules, see our Dental Claims and Payments page.